 The flu virus can survive on surfaces for as long as 8 hours.
 You could get infected if you touch a contaminated object and then touch your mouth, nose or eyes.

-Prevention tip: Wash your hands often with soap and water, or use an alcohol-based hand sanitizer.
+Wash your hands often with soap and water, or use an alcohol-based hand sanitizer.

-Prevention tip: Avoid sharing utensils, linens and other items with someone who's sick with the flu.
+Clean and disinfect surfaces and objects that may have germs on them.
+And avoid sharing utensils, linens and other items with someone who's sick with the flu.

 Linger longer at the sink to help yourself stay well.